Lupin3000/ESP/doc/008_bluetooth_tutorials.md

 ## Prolog

 IoT without Bluetooth is almost impossible these days.
 Current versions of MicroPython already support Bluetooth Low Energy (_although this is still being developed_).
-So that you can later for example can control NeoPixel via BLE, or transmit values from sensors via BLE, here some very first basic examples.
+So that you can later for example control NeoPixel via BLE or transmit values from sensors via BLE, here some very first basic examples.

 ## Scan for BLE devices